wolfgangfist/gema/README.md

 **Can I converse with the model?**

 CSM is trained to be an audio generation model and not a general-purpose multimodal LLM.
 It cannot generate text.
-We suggest using a separate LLM for text generation.
+Using a seperate LLM you can converse with the realtime demo via the web ui.

 **Does it support other languages?**